minblock/ogkushcoin/doc/init.md

 setting is not set, bitcoind will shutdown promptly after startup.

-This password does not have to be remembered or typed as it is mostly used as a fixed token that bitcoind and client proogkushs read from the configuration file, however it is recommended that a strong and secure password be used as this password is security critical to securing the wallet should the wallet be enabled.
+This password does not have to be remembered or typed as it is mostly used as a fixed token that bitcoind and client programs read from the configuration file, however it is recommended that a strong and secure password be used as this password is security critical to securing the wallet should the wallet be enabled.